MC4K-Revival/RakNet4Java/README.md

 # RakNet4Java
-A mcpi oriented RakNet library written in java
+A RakNet library written in java